João Nunes (footballer, born 1995): Panathinaikos

 On 23 July 2019, free agent Nunes joined Panathinaikos F.C. of the Super League Greece on a three-year contract.
 During his only season, he made 15 competitive appearances.

 Puskás Akadémia

 Nunes moved to Hungarian Nemzeti Bajnokság I side Puskás Akadémia FC on 1 July 2020.

 International career

 Nunes represented Portugal at the 2014 UEFA European Under-19 Championship.
-In 2015, he appeared in all the games as vice-captain as the under-20 team were knocked out in the quarter-finals of the FIFA U-20 World Cup by eventual finalists Brazil.
+In 2015, he appeared in all the games as vice-captain as the under-20 team were knocked out in the quarter-finals of the FIFA World Cup by eventual finalists Brazil.